mackacavs/BestB4/README.md

 I can see items near my location on Google Maps
 ```

-After much deliberation at the start of the project we decided to use the MERN stack - Mongo, Express, React and Node in order to create our application.
-You're currently viewing our backend and the rest of this readme will be focussed on how we build our Mongo and Express backend.
-Please go here(link) to download and view more information on our React front-end
+*After much deliberation at the start of the project we decided to use the MERN stack - Mongo, Express, React and Node in order to create our application.
+You're currently viewing our backend and the rest of this readme will be focussed on how we built our Mongo and Express backend.
+Please go here(link) to download and view more information on our React front-end.*
 ## Installation

 ### Back-end